Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Performance Insights

-- The Longhorns' +502 scoring differential (outscoring opponents by 38.6 points per game) is a result of scoring 93 points per game (fourth in college basketball) while giving up 54.4 per contest (31st in college basketball).
+- The Longhorns average 93.0 points per game (fourth in college basketball) while allowing 54.4 per contest (31st in college basketball).
+They have a +502 scoring differential overall and outscore opponents by 38.6 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.